 This box is always read-only.

-- Stores all its zettel in volatile memory.
+Stores all its zettel in volatile memory.
 If you stop the Zettelstore, all changes are lost.
+To limit usage of volatile memory, you should configure this type of box, although the default values might be valid for your use case.

 All boxes that you configure via the box-uri-X keys form a chain of boxes.
 If a zettel should be retrieved, a search starts in the box specified with the box-uri-2 key, then box-uri-3 and so on.
 If a zettel is created or changed, it is always stored in the box specified with the box-uri-1 key.
 This allows to overwrite zettel from other boxes, e.g. the predefined zettel.